Dow slides more than 800 points amid spike in U.S. coronavirus cases

-The United States hit a record high in new coronavirus cases Friday, with more than 83,700 cases reported, according to data from Johns Hopkins.
+The United States hit a record high in new coronavirus cases Friday, with more than 83,700 reported, according to data from Johns Hopkins.
 The virus’s resurgence is compounding volatility at a time of expected turbulence, according to Craig Erlam, an analyst with OANDA.

 “Financial markets are getting a reality check, as investors come to terms with the failure of Congress to agree to a pre-election stimulus package and surging covid-19 cases,” Erlam wrote in commentary Monday.
 “Just over a week to go until the U.S. election, it was always likely we could see a little more risk aversion this week given the level of uncertainty.”